PolarBear-ElectronicTechnologies/support_bear_engeener/README.md

 # support_bear_engeener
-What about of our products?
+What do you know about our products?
 # Hello, Friends!

 I’m your new assistant — **Polar Bear‑Engineer** from **«RV Polar Bear»**! 🐻❄️